-Background: The exact relationship between the different TCF7L2 gene polymorphisms and the development diabetic nephropathy (DN) remains unclear.
+Background: The exact relationship between the different TCF7L2 gene polymorphisms and the development of diabetic nephropathy (DN) remains unclear.

-Objective: to investigate the association of TCF7L2 rs12255372 (G/T) gene polymorphism and diabetic nephropathy (DN) in patients with type 2 diabetes (T2D).
+Objective: To investigate the association of TCF7L2 rs12255372 (G/T) gene polymorphism and diabetic nephropathy (DN) in patients with type 2 diabetes (T2D).

-Methods: 100 patients with T2D (50 patients without DN and 50 patients with DN) and 50 age and sex matched healthy controls (HC) were enrolled in the study.
-Genotyping for the rs12255372 (G>T) polymorphism in TCF7L2 gene was performed by real time PCR.
+Methods: 100 patients with T2D (50 patients without DN and 50 patients with DN) and 50 age and sex-matched healthy controls (HC) were enrolled in the study.
+Genotyping for the rs12255372 (G>T) polymorphism in the TCF7L2 gene was performed by real-time PCR.

-Results: The rs12255372 polymorphism showed statistically significant difference between HC and patients with and without DN in both the genotype and allele frequency.
-However, the rs12255372 polymorphism genotype or allele frequency were not statistically different between patients with DN and those patients without DN.
-The G allele was found to be higher in patients and the T allele was higher in HC suggesting that the G allele was the risky allele for developing T2D & DN and that the T allele was protective.
+Results: The rs12255372 polymorphism showed a statistically significant difference between HC and patients with and without DN in both the genotype and allele frequency.
+However, the rs12255372 polymorphism genotype or allele frequency was not statistically different between patients with DN and those patients without DN.
+The G allele was found to be higher in patients and the T allele was higher in HC suggesting that the G allele was the risk allele for developing T2D & DN and that the T allele was protective.

 Conclusion: rs12255372 TCF7L2 gene polymorphism was strongly associated with type 2 diabetes mellitus and DN.
 The association between rs12255372 polymorphism and DN was a mere reflection of a complicated diabetes mellitus rather than a direct independent association.

-Type-2 diabetes mellitus, diabetic nephropathy, TCF7L2 Gene, single nucleotide polymorphism, rs12255372, genetic marker
+Type-2 diabetes mellitus, diabetic nephropathy, TCF7L2 gene, single nucleotide polymorphism, rs12255372, genetic marker.